dfranssen/docker-jenkins-master/README.md

     clone-workspace-scm
     matrix-combinations-parameter
     job-exporter
+    email-ext
+    m2release
+    next-build-number
+    claim
+    cloudbees-folder
+    jira

 It is possible to customise the plugins that get added to the image by updating:

     ./plugins_script/plugins.txt

 You don't need to worry about plugin dependencies, they are resolved when you build the image.

-Kudos to [yasn77] {https://github.com/yasn77/docker-jenkins.git} for the inspiration.
+Kudos to [yasn77] (https://github.com/yasn77/docker-jenkins.git) for the inspiration.